tsimeonov/Computer-Science/js-guide/Ch3-Language-core.md

 - A variable name must not start with a number
 - A variable name may contain letters, numbers, dollar signs and underscores, but no other characters, like periods or hyphens.

+`Case Sensitivity`

+You should also note that varialve names are case-sensitive.
+For example, `name`, `Name` and `nAme` each represent different varialbes.